 - A. General Performance Standards - On-building signs may be a mix of wall, projecting, awning, directory, and canopy signs, provided that the total square footage of all types do not exceed the maximum allowed for the applicable tenant/building. - ii.
 Appropriate sign clearance shall be measured and provided in any instance where a sign projects or hangs over an area the public will utilize as ingress/egress or public right-of-way. - 1.
 Minimum clearance provided shall be eight (8) feet. - 2.
 Clearance shall be measured from the ground surface to the bottom of the sign. - iii.
 Wall signs shall be attached flat to or mounted away from but parallel to the building.
 Cabinet signs may be permitted only in such cases where the mounting of such is flush with the façade.
-In no instance shall the linear measurement of a wall sign exceed 80% of the width of the tenant occupancy space or total building frontage. - iv.
-Projecting signs shall be considered those attached at an angle which is typically 90 degrees to the primary face of the building.

-- 1. In no circumstance shall the maximum size of a projecting sign exceed 20 square feet in commercial and industrial districts, and shall not exceed 9 square feet in the Downtown District, Traditional Neighborhood District, and Neighborhood Commercial Nodes. - 2.
-Projecting signs shall project no further than 5' from the building. - v.
+In no instance shall the linear measurement of a wall sign exceed eighty percent (80%) of the width of the tenant occupancy space or total building frontage. - iv.
+Projecting signs shall be considered those attached at an angle which is typically ninety (90) degrees to the primary face of the building. - In no circumstance shall the maximum size of a projecting sign exceed twenty (20) square feet in commercial and industrial districts, and shall not exceed nine (9) square feet in the Downtown District, Traditional Neighborhood District, and Neighborhood Commercial Nodes. - 2.
+Projecting signs shall project no further than five (5) feet from the building. - v.
 Awning signs are permitted but should be applied only to the front face or drop flap of an awning.
-Awning signs shall not exceed 50% of the awning face square footage.
+Awning signs shall not exceed fifty percent (50%) of the awning face square footage.
 Awnings shall not be internally lit. - vi.
-Window signs, including windows in doors that will remain in place for more than six months or that cover more than 30% of the window shall be counted as part of the on building sign allotment and require a permit.
-At no point shall permanent window sign coverage be more than 40% of the window. - vii.
+Window signs, including windows in doors that will remain in place for more than six (6) months or that cover more than thirty percent (30%) of the window shall be counted as part of the on building sign allotment and require a permit.
+At no point shall permanent window sign coverage be more than forty percent (40%) of the window. - vii.
 In addition to the regulations below, multi-level multi-tenant buildings shall also be authorized to place a Directory Sign listing all tenants on the exterior of the ground floor.
-The Directory Sign shall not be included in the total area allowed for on-building signs as long as the total sign area of the Directory Sign is 20 square feet or less.
-Business directory signs 21-40 square feet in size shall be counted toward the total on-building allotment.
-Under no circumstance shall a Business Directory Sign be larger than 40 square feet. - viii.
-A building which fronts more than one public street shall be allowed the authorized sign area for each frontage.
-Out lot developments which have frontage on private access drives or corridors through a larger development that are not public streets shall be allowed 75% of the maximum sign area for the additional frontage.
+The Directory Sign shall not be included in the total area allowed for on-building signs as long as the total sign area of the Directory Sign is twenty (20) square feet or less.
+Business directory signs twenty one to forty (21-40) square feet in size shall be counted toward the total on-building allotment.
+Under no circumstance shall a Business Directory Sign be larger than forty (40) square feet. - viii.
+A building which fronts more than one (1) public street shall be allowed the authorized sign area for each frontage.
+Out lot developments which have frontage on private access drives or corridors through a larger development that are not public streets shall be allowed seventy five percent (75%) of the maximum sign area for the additional frontage.
 An entrance drive shall not be considered a public or private access drive or corridor for the purpose of this provision. - ix.
 Signs located on adjacent walls of corner buildings shall be separated on the corner with adequate spacing to avoid the look of a single, continuous sign. - x.
-In no instance shall wall signs face onto a residential district or residential portion of a Planned Unit Development district or master planned areas unless they utilize external lighting, reverse (halo-lit) channels or non-illuminated letters only. - xi.
-Buildings that are two or more stories and include full first-floor brick or stone, or designs which include at least 50% brick or stone in the overall façade, are eligible for a ten percent increase in wall sign allowance.
+In no instance shall wall signs face onto a residential district or residential portion of a Planned Unit Development district or master planned areas unless they utilize external lighting, reverse (halo-lit) channels or non-illuminated letters only.